Cortona1/Cortona1/README.md

     - [Blessthefall, Guys Like You Make Us Look Bad](https://youtu.be/KRDx2M9jXMA)]

-- ⚡ Favorite Shows: Attack on Titan, Castlevania, Death Note, Naruto, Sweet Home
+- ⚡ Favorite Shows: Attack on Titan, Castlevania, Death Note, Naruto, Sopranos, Sweet Home
+- 🎥 Favorite Movies:

 <!--
 **Cortona1/Cortona1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.